U.S. Capitol building seen from a distance.

 • Describes the scenario for required notifications for programs leading to professional licensure or certification regardless of modality.

-• Describes how to provide general notifications for professional licensure programs. (curriculum meets state requirements, curriculum does not meet state requirements, institution has made no determination)
+• Describes how to provide general notifications for professional licensure programs. (where the institution determines that the curriculum meets state educational requirements and curriculum does not meet state educational requirements)

 34 CFR 668.43(c) – Direct notifications for programs leading to professional licensure